 - Cut 4 strips of duct tape, about 5 inches long, and stick them to anything close by within easy reach that has a clean surface to it, that the tape won't stick to too much, with at least half of the tape hanging down freely.

 - Apply a thin but adequate solid line of silicone to the inside edge of the glass areas to be joined together, then, at a slight angle, place the piece onto the bottom base glass pane (in the exact way it was taken out), slowly tilting it upright and pressing it lightly, but firmly, down into the silicone.

 - Secure the piece of glass from moving by taping it into place with two pieces of duct tape, each placed about 1/4 of the way from the top and the bottom, wrapping them around each corner from one side to the other.
 If you have trouble with the tape not sticking to the glass, just clean the area with some acetone on a paper towel and try again.

 - Apply another solid line of silicone sealant along each of the inside glass joints, and run your thumb over the silicone from one end to the other of each seam to the smooth the silicone down and force it into the joint areas.

 - Allow the silicone to cure for 24 hours.

 That's all there is to it.
-Using these same instructions we even patched and restored a tank where the bottom pane of glass had completely broken in half, resulting in many continued years of use, but in our opinion it is best to replace broken glass altogether whenever possible.
+Using these same instructions we even patched and restored a tank where the bottom pane of glass had completely broken in half, resulting in many continued years of use, but it is best to replace broken glass altogether whenever possible.